HugoFara/pylinkage/README.md

     order_relation=min,
 )[0]
 ```

-Here the problem is simple enough, so that method takes only a few second and returns 0.05.
+Here the problem is simple enough, so that method takes only a few seconds and returns 0.05.

-However, with more complex linkages you need something more robust, and more efficient.
+However, with more complex linkages, you need something more robust and more efficient.
 Then we will use [particle swarm optimization](https://en.wikipedia.org/wiki/Particle_swarm_optimization).
 Here are the principles:

-* The parameters are the geometric constrints (the dimensions) of the linkage.
+* The parameters are the geometric constraints (the dimensions) of the linkage.
-* A dimension set (a n-uplet) is called a *particule* or an *agent*.
+* A dimension set (a n-uplet) is called a *particle* or an *agent*.
 Think of it like a bee.
 * The particles move in a n-vectorial space.
-That is, if we have n geometric constraints, the particules move in a n-D space.
+That is, if we have n geometric constraints, the particles move in a n-D space.
-* Together, the particules form the *swarm*.
+* Together, the particles form the *swarm*.
 * Each time they move, their score is evaluated by our fitness function.
-* They know their best score, and know the current score of they neighbours.
+* They know their best score, and know the current score of their neighbor.
-* Together they will try find the extremum in the space.
+* Together they will try to find the extreme in the space.
 Here it is a minimum.

 It is particularly relevant when the fitness function is not resource-greedy.